 How do you go about hiring a tree service company in San Antonio?

-I have been a part of many Tree Service companies in several states before starting Tree Removal Service San Antonio .
+I have been a part of many Tree Service companies in several states before starting a Tree Removal Service in San Antonio .
 It has given me a world of experience in the industry, some good, some bad.
-I have seen the big guy's do horrible work and have big accidents, and small tree cutters do professional work day in and day out.
+I have seen the big guy’s do horrible work and have big accidents, and small tree cutters do professional work day in and day out.
 So, for me, it has changed my opinion of what makes a good tree service company in San Antonio.

 There are some law area’s you need to look at.
 Licensing with the CSLB is needed in Texas, you can reference the site and look up a # to see if it exists.
 Some fly by night guys will say they are licensed and give you a Tax license number. (this does not make you licensed) Although most states Contractor Boards do not have a Statute or License for Tree maintenance and in these cases a Business License may be all they need.
 In these states you will need to proceed with caution.

 The next area you want to examine is Liability Insurance, Workers Comp, Commercial Vehicle Insurance and Bonds.
 All need to be present and asking a question like “have you had any accidents?” may be appropriate.
 You may want to go as far to contact the Insurance provider and ask if the company has had any claims.